openaq/openaq-info/FAQ.md

 **36. How can I take the OpenAQ Community Survey?**

 Thanks for asking!
-Our OpenAQ Community Survey is available [here](http://tinyurl.com/2018OpenAQsurvey).
+Our OpenAQ Community Survey is available [here](https://docs.google.com/forms/d/e/1FAIpQLSfv4R7Vw2QJw_E6JsRUJshOKKkGxv60Tj2YgJ9ijoM06epYew/viewform).
 We are excited to hear your thoughts about air inequality and how OpenAQ serves you and your community.
 Your answers will help shape how OpenAQ will evolve in the future!

 <a name="surveyresults"/>

 **37. How can I find the results from last year's OpenAQ Community Survey?**

-The results for the 2017 Community Survey are [here](https://drive.google.com/file/d/1jxSYHz90jnY7An410rXxMHa0EExpo8bg/view?usp=sharing).
-Feel free to contact Heidi (heidi@openaq.org) if you have any questions about the survey or the results!
+The results for our Community Survey are [here](https://docsend.com/view/3h5r7sv).
+Feel free to contact Chisato (chisato@openaq.org) if you have any questions about the survey or the results!